CognitiveComputationLab/ccobra/docs/source/usage/tutorial.rst

 ability to make predictions in response to tasks, an arguably trivial prerequisite.

-ORCA heralds the start of a new paradigm of cognitive modeling -- a perspective that is focused on prediction-based performance.
+ORCA heralds the dawn of a new paradigm of cognitive modeling -- a perspective that is focused on prediction-based performance.
 Coupling the goal of achieving high predictive performance with rich possibilities to infer insight into the computational principles underlying model implementations, ORCA offers